janehwu/mcc-ho/README.md

     --cam demo/camera_intrinsics_mow.json \
     --checkpoint [path to model checkpoint]
 ```

-One may use a checkpoint from the training step below or download our pretrained model (trained on DexYCB, MOW, and HOI4D) [[here](https://drive.google.com/file/d/17VOYtywmKhDh_JUULT_M20TNByBUUbqZ/view?usp=sharing)].
+**Note that for your own data, you need to make sure the camera intrinsics correspond to the input 3D hand.**

+**[Same as above]** One may use a checkpoint from the training step below or download our pretrained model (trained on DexYCB, MOW, and HOI4D) [[here](https://drive.google.com/file/d/17VOYtywmKhDh_JUULT_M20TNByBUUbqZ/view?usp=sharing)].
 One may set the `--score_thresholds` argument to specify the score thresholds (More points are shown with a lower threshold, but the predictions might be noisier).

-The script will generate an html file showing an interactive visualizaion of the MCC-HO output with [plotly](https://plotly.com/).
+The script will generate an html file showing an interactive visualizaion of the MCC-HO output with [plotly](https://plotly.com/), as well as the predicted point clouds in the same coordinate system as the input hand.

 ## Training
 To train an MCC-HO model, please run